-Networking in times of COVID, quarantine, and social distancing.
-This matters.
+Networking in times of COVID abd quarantine should be the hottest topic in business.
 What if your competition is doing a GREAT job of networking and cultivating relationship?
 How sad would you be in a year when we get back to a “normal” world and all your sales pipeline has dried up and your competitor is the best connected person in your industry?

 We are 4 months into this world of work from home and the hibernation of live events.
 Networking as we knew it (which is an important piece of business success, sales, job search, etc…) came to a halt.
 However a world without networking is a world with less opportunities.
 While not everyone is into the idea of networking, many people have used their ability to build connections as their path to success.